 Eden Boys' Leadership Academy, Manchester is an exceptional choice for families seeking a disciplined, high-achieving environment that prioritizes both exam results and character development.
 It is a school that transforms the life chances of its students through a relentless focus on progress.
 Best suited to academically ambitious boys who are ready to embrace a culture of leadership and high expectations.
 Families interested in this option can use the Saved Schools feature to manage their shortlist and stay updated on open events.

 Yes, it is highly regarded.
 The school is currently rated Good by Ofsted, with Outstanding ratings for personal development and behavior.
-Academic results are strong, placing it in the top 25% of schools in England (FindMySchool ranking), with an exceptional Progress 8 score of 1.2.
+Academic results are strong, with a Progress 8 score of 1.2 and a GCSE academic ranking of 1,111th out of 3,895 schools in England; the local secondary hub places it 16th in Manchester.

 Applications are made via the Manchester City Council coordinated admissions process.
-The deadline is 31 October for entry the following September.
-Due to high demand, it is vital to complete the Local Authority form and check for any supplementary information forms required by the school.
+For September 2027 entry, applications open on 1 July 2026 and close on 31 October 2026, with offers on 1 March 2027.
+Families should complete the local authority form and check for any supplementary information forms required by the school.

 There are no tuition fees for this school as it is a state-funded academy.
 Education is provided free of charge to all admitted students.